ballerina-platform/module-ballerina-kubernetes/samples/sample8/README.md

 6. Access the hello world service with curl command:

 - **Using ingress:**
+Add /etc/host entry to match hostname.
+_(127.0.0.1 is only applicable to docker for mac users.
+Other users should map the hostname with correct ip address from `kubectl get ingress` command.)_

 ```bash
 $>curl https://abc.com/helloWorld/config/john -k
 {userId: john@ballerina.com, groups: apim,esb}